S-J-Dickson/spacebook-react/README.md

 # spacebook-react

 ## Info
-The app was built on Linux ubuntu 20.04 using [react native cli](https://reactnative.dev/docs/enviroanment-setup), not Expo!
+The app was built on Linux ubuntu 20.04 using [react native cli], not Expo!
 This is because Linux provides an easier way to install and manage development dependencies like java, android studio and node.

 I decided to use Typescript to help prevent runtime errors and improve code readability.